WikiDrabinka/TW3-Quests/README.md

 # TW3-Quests
 [Interactive version](https://wikidrabinka.shinyapps.io/TheWitcher3Quests/)
+(Might take a bit to load at first, do not worry!)

 This is a dashboard designed for a quick analysis and tracking quests from The Witcher 3.